slowernews/wisdom-tldr/README.md

 After learning the rules, break them.
 Only then you can achieve mastery.<br>
 The path to mastery is a never ending story: skills are perishable.

+> *'A real Dj has to know how to clear the floor.
+To know the worse it can happen and how to come back'*

 > *'Masters are able to ask the kinds of simple questions that most people pass over.'*